etendosoftware/docs/docs/developer-guide/etendo-copilot/bundles/dev-assistant.md

 You can confirm that the module has been created by navigating to the `Module` window in Etendo.

 !!!note
     If your module depends on other modules (besides the Core module), you need to manually add these dependencies in the `Dependency` tab of the module window.

 !!!info
     For further customization and development, refer to the official [Etendo Developer Guide](https://docs.etendo.software/latest/developer-guide/etendo-classic/how-to-guides/how-to-create-a-page-in-etendo-documentation/) for more detailed steps.

----

 ### Reference Creator

-The **Reference Creator assistant** that creates references in the Etendo Application Dictionary.
+The **Reference Creator** that creates references in the Etendo Application Dictionary.
 This tool allows for example the addition of new list references to a specific module within the Etendo database via an HTTP request to a webhook.

 It is particularly useful in the development process, enabling system administrators or developers to define new references that can later be utilized in applications.
 This tool automates the creation of these references, ensuring **consistency and adherence** to quality standards in the configuration.